-- 1. To elect three directors to hold office until the 2019 Annual Meeting of Stockholders. - To consider and vote upon a proposed Amended and Restated Web.com Group, Inc. 2014 Equity Incentive Plan. - 3.
-To ratify the selection of Ernst & Young LLP as the Company's independent registered certified public accounting firm for the fiscal year ending December 31, 2016. - 4.
+- 1. To elect two directors to hold office until the 2020 Annual Meeting of Stockholders. - 2.
+To ratify the selection of Ernst & Young LLP as the Company's independent registered certified public accounting firm for the fiscal year ending December 31, 2017. - 3.
+To indicate, on an advisory basis, the preferred frequency of the stockholder advisory votes on executive compensation of the Company's named executive officers. - 4.
 To provide an advisory vote on the Company's executive compensation for named executive officers.